xavimll02/pokemon-api/README.md

 ## Documentation

 In the `docs` directory you can find:
-- **JavaDoc**: Complete API documentation with detailed explanations of each class and method
+- **javadoc**: Complete API documentation with detailed explanations of each class and method
 - **openapi.yaml**: OpenAPI specification that you can import into Swagger UI to test the API endpoints interactively

 ## Potential Improvements